Joerg-ffs/Capstone-Project/README.md

 # Capstone-Project
 Distracted Driving Detection using Python.

-# First Prototype
+# First Prototype:
 Used an XBOX controller with the game "Track Mania" into a Extremely Randomized Trees (ERT) model to detect distracted driving.

 To use this prototype check out the prototype folder.

 Demo Video found [here](https://drive.google.com/file/d/1J2EZdBJU70OkKv2cZhLlnJ9tYzt1Xt7s/view)

-# Second Prototype
+# Second Prototype:
 The final prototype consists of two models: a Convolutional Neural Network (CNN) as well as the Extreme Random Forest model similarly to the initial prototype.

 # Tier 1